section-engineering-education/engineering-education/articles/laravel-language-localisation/index.md

 ### Configuring Locales in action:-
-Our default application language is in English.
+Our default application language is English.
 Remember, our application's configurations are stored in the `app/config` folder.

-In this directory, there are several files arranged in alphabetical order.
+In this directory, there are several files arranged in an alphabetical order.

 The first file is app.php.
 Open this file in your text editor.